RediSearch/RediSearch/docs/commands/ft.search.md

 - **PAYLOAD {payload}**: Add an arbitrary, binary safe payload that will be exposed to custom scoring functions.
 [See Extensions](/redisearch/reference/extensions).

 - **SORTBY {attribute} [ASC|DESC]**: If specified, the results are ordered by the value of this attribute.
 This applies to both text and numeric attributes.
-Attributes needed for sortby should be stored as **SORTABLE**, where they are available with very low latency.
+Attributes needed for **SORTBY** should be declared as **SORTABLE** in the index, in order to be available with very low latency (notice this adds memory overhead)

 - **LIMIT first num**: Limit the results to the offset and number of results given.
 Note that the offset is zero-indexed.
 The default is 0 10, which returns 10 items starting from the first result.